 You might be using different microphones in different studios, and for each situation, the microphone distance from your mouth might vary.
 To help adapt quickly and find the best microphone placement, below are some crucial factors to consider:

-Proximity effect refers to an increase in low frequency or bass response as one moves more closer to the microphone.
+The proximity effect refers to an increase in low frequency or bass response as one moves more closer to the microphone.
 Despite it being a significant issue for bidirectional mics, it is a minor factor for cardioid mics and omnidirectional mics.

 If you are recording a demo or auditioning for a voice-over gig, you should be aware of the proximity effect: it can ruin an otherwise impeccable recording.
 However, you should not move very far away from the microphone; this will give your voice project an airy feeling by taking away the bass.